debo0611/ItemsCatalog/README.md

 1. Download the fullstack nanodegree VM provided by Udacity
 2. vagrant up
 3. vagrant ssh
-4. Inside the fullstack/vagrant/catalog folder (in the local system), clone this repo: <p>git clone https://github.com/debo0611/ItemsCatalog.git</p>
+4. Inside the fullstack/vagrant/catalog folder (in the local system), clone this repo: <p> git clone https://github.com/debo0611/ItemsCatalog.git </p>

 Note that 'vagrant' is the folder shared between the local system and the VM.
 5. Access the catalog folder from the VM (accessed via vagrant ssh)